cyuan328/cyuan328.github.io/_pages/about.md

 ---
 permalink: /
-title: "Yuan Cheng's homepage"
+title: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I received my B.Eng. from UESTC in 2016 and Ph.D. from SJTU in 2021 (Advisor: Prof. Sheldon Tan).
+I am currently a tenure-track associate professor at the School of Artificial Intelligence, Shanghai Jiao Tong University.
+I received my Ph.D. from SJTU in 2021 and B.Eng. from UESTC in 2016.
+From Mar 2022 to Mar 2025, I worked as a postdoctoral researcher at Sigma lab, THU (Advisor: Prof. Lu Fang).
+From Dec 2020 to Otc 2021, I was a researcher at Computing Technology Lab, Alibaba DAMO Academy (Hosts: Prof. Yuan Xie).
 From May 2019 to Nov 2020, I was a visiting scholar at HKU (Hosts: Dr. Ngai Wong).
-From Dec 2020 to Otc 2021, I was a research intern at Computing Technology Lab, Alibaba DAMO Academy (Hosts: Prof. Yuan Xie).
-Now I am working as a postdoctoral researcher at Sigma lab, THU (Supervisor: Dr. Lu Fang).

 A data-driven personal website